BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_good/army_of_thror.md

 ## ARMY COMPOSITION

-This army may include: Thror; Thrain; Young Thorin Oakenshield; Captain of Erebor; Grim [Hammer] Captain; Young Balin the Dwarf; Young Dwalin the Dwarf; Grim [Hammer]; Warrior of Erebor.
+This army may include: Thror; Thrain; Young Thorin Oakenshield; Captain of Erebor; Grim Hammer Captain; Young Balin the Dwarf; Young Dwalin the Dwarf; Grim Hammer; Warrior of Erebor.

 ## ARMY BONUS

-**"Thror ruled with utter surety, never doubting his house would endure"** - Friendly Erebor Dwarf models count as being in range of a banner if Thror is within 6".
+**"Thror ruled with utter surety, never doubting his house would endure"** - Friendly Erebor Dwarf models count as being in range of a [banner][Banner] if Thror is within 6".

 ## HEROES OF ARMY OF THROR